NuGlobalSolutionsLLC/Scripts-Files/README.md

 ## Run the script

-Open the terminal in the folder where you cloned the repo and type:
+Open the cmd or windows powershell terminal to the cloned repo folder and type:

 ```
 docker-compose run all